 - Literacy development The development of the written language through writing letters, shapes, and more.

-For a more in-depth look at what should be in a preschoolers curriculum read the article Homeschooling Your Preschooler: Curriculum Walkthrough
+For a more in-depth look at what should be in a preschooler’s curriculum, read the article Homeschooling Your Preschooler: A Curriculum Walkthrough.

 What Can I Teach My Preschooler?

 While the five development areas above should be covered in a preschool curriculum, you can create fun activities to keep your child engaged for hours.
-A typical homeschooling day of activities can be short or as long as you prefer.
+A typical homeschooling day of activities can be as short or long as you like.
 The only area of development you need to stick to is including a minimum of two hours of physical activity.
-But physical activity and other areas of development need to be as entertaining as possible to make homeschool learning fun!
+But these activities need to be as entertaining as possible to make homeschool learning fun!

 Here are some fun activities to teach your preschooler:

-For more fun ideas to add to your preschooler’s schedule, read the article A Day In The Life Of A Homeschooling Preschooler
+For more fun ideas to add to your preschooler’s schedule, read A Day in the Life of a Homeschooling Preschooler.

 A Day in the Life of a Homeschooling Preschooler